Financial stress

 Self-care is any action you take to preserve your own mental, emotional, spiritual, and physical wellbeing.

-Some examples of self-care include eating a healthy diet; exercising regularly, getting enough sleep, socialising, engaging in hobbies, and making time to relax, such as through meditation.
+Some examples of self-care include eating a healthy diet, exercising regularly, getting enough sleep, socialising, engaging in hobbies, and taking time to relax.

 • Explore strategies to manage anxiety